Funding and Grants

 - Specific Aims (1 page maximum)

-- Human Subjects & Vertebrae Animals Forms (if applicable)
+- Human Subjects & Vertebrae Animals Forms will be required before funding is released from NIH

-A consultation is required.
+A biostatistical consultation is required.
 Request a biostatistical consultation.

 Developmental Grants

-Funding: Available funding is up to $125,000/yr in annual direct costs for two years (up to $75,000/yr. in annual direct costs from the NIH with an additional $50,000/year in institutional matching funding from the University).
+Funding: Available funding is up to $125,000/yr in annual direct costs for one year (up to $75,000/yr. in annual direct costs from the NIH with an additional $50,000/year in institutional matching funding from the University).
+A second year of support may be offered but is not guaranteed and will depend on the availability of funds and the scientific productivity of the pilot project team.

-Eligibility: UofL faculty members, as well as those from LCTRC participating institutions, UofL Health, Norton Healthcare, Robley Rex VAMC, and Owensboro Health, are eligible to apply.
-The applicant must hold a Ph.D., M.D., or equivalent degree.
-All junior faculty (i.e., assistant professors and instructors) will require a letter of support indicating a commitment to recruit or retain the faculty at a participating institution and a letter of support from the primary mentor.
+Eligibility: UofL faculty members, and fellows who have completed residency but are still in training, as well as those from LCTRC participating institutions, UofL Health, Norton Healthcare, Robley Rex VAMC, and Owensboro Health, are eligible to apply.
+Applicants must hold a Ph.D., M.D., or equivalent degree.
+All junior faculty (i.e., assistant professors and instructors) will require a letter of support from their Division Director or Chair indicating a commitment to recruit or retain the faculty and a letter of support from the primary mentor.

 Application Requirements: